refinedev/refine/documentation/docs/api-reference/core/components/auth-page.md

 -   `"login"` - a type of the login page and default type.
 -   `"register"` - type of the registration page.
--   `"forgotPassword"` - type of the reset password page.
+-   `"forgotPassword"` - type of the forgot password page.
 -   `"updatePassword"` - type of the update password page.

 ## Login